nablarch-development-standards/nablarch-style-guide/en/java/java-style-guide.md

 Though not always simple, since the code readability and comprehension are subjective and not mandatory, consider using the Stream API when processing collections.

-### <a name="no7-9">7.9.For process involving check exceptions throw, implement extended `for` syntax and not Stream API</a>
+### <a name="no7-9">7.9.For process involving check exceptions throw, implement enhanced `for` statement and not Stream API</a>

 Although the Stream API can write the collection operation simply, `try-catch` must be written in the lambda expression when calling a method that has been declared to throw a check exception.
 The Stream API, which can be written in a simple form, becomes complicated due to `try-catch`.
-Hence, use the extended `for` statement when an operation that involves throwing a check exception is included.
+Hence, use the enhanced `for` statement when an operation that involves throwing a check exception is included.

 `java.io.IOException` is often thrown during file input and output.
-Using the extended `for` statement is recommended when processing files with the collection operation.
+Using the enhanced `for` statement is recommended when processing files with the collection operation.

 ```java
 //Not Okay